Circoviridae: Structure

 Viruses in the family Circoviridae are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
 The diameter is around 20 nm.
 Genomes are circular and non-segmented, around 3.8kb in length.
 The capsid consists of 12 pentagonal trumpet-shaped pentamers.
 There are two main open reading frames arranged in opposite directions that encode the replication and capsid proteins.
-Alternative start codons are common in the avian species.